-L :F1:NUCLUS.DMO

-L :F1:DEBUGR.DMO

-L :F1:TBASIC.DMO

-L :F1:ROOTJB.DMO
+APXLOD L :F1:NUCLUS.DMO L :F1:DEBGGR.DMO L :F1:TBASIC.DMO L :F1:ROOTJB.DMO G

-Refer to the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE for complete instructions on the use of the iSBC 957A package.
+If you are using the iSBC 957A package, enter "SBC861" instead of "APXLOD".
+The remaining commands stay the same.
+Refer to the iSBC 957A INTELLEC -- iSBC 86/12A INTERFACE AND EXECUTION PACKAGE USER'S GUIDE or the USER'S GUIDE FOR THE iSBC 957B iAPX 86,88 INTERFACE AND EXECUTION PACKAGE for complete instructions on the use of the iSBC 957A/B package.
 A few seconds after you have entered the GO (or G) command at the Development System keyboard to start execution of the system, the following message appears on the terminal connected to the iSBC 86/12A computer, indicating that the TBASIC interpreter is ready for use:

-iRMX 86 TINY BASIC DEMO.
+1RMX 86 TINY BASIC DEMO.
 V2.0 READY